Panshanger Aerodrome: Aerodrome under threat

 The aerodrome had been under threat from a planning proposal to build 700 houses on the site following the expiry of the lease.
 Many hundreds of local residents, pilots, aviation organisations and members of the North London Flying Club were against the proposal which ended its public consultation on 31 January 2014.
 A HM Government e-Petition against the plans was set up but failed to attract enough signatures to move to debate.

 Aerodrome closure

 The aerodrome closed on 20 September 2014 following the expiry of the lease from the land owner, who intended to re-designate the use of the land for other purposes.
 The flying school and restaurant also closed.

 There have been efforts to have it re-opened, with campaigners aiming to convince the council that the aerodrome was a great economic and social asset.

 A potential reprieve was reported on 28 July 2016.
 After strong representations, the local Council hope to pursue a mixed use option, with general aviation activities alongside a smaller number of new houses on part of the airfield site.

+In July 2023, Welwyn Hatfield Borough Council extended an existing proposal for 650 homes on the old airfield site, by adding permission for another 210 dwellings.
+The new development will be known as DeHavilland Park, and will replace the aerodrome with housing, a new local centre, a primary school, and recreational space.